creativetimofficial/notus-nextjs/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the React Dashboard Page.
+We use GitHub Issues as the official bug tracker for the Tailwind Webapp NextJS.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the React Dashboard Page.
-Check the CHANGELOG from your dashboard on our <a href="https://www.creative-tim.com/?ref=rdp-tsk-readme" target="_blank">website</a>.
+1. Make sure that you are using the latest version of the Tailwind Webapp NextJS.
+Check the CHANGELOG from your dashboard on our <a href="https://www.creative-tim.com/?ref=twv-readme" target="_blank">website</a>.
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

 ## Licensing

-- Copyright 2019 <a href="https://www.creative-tim.com/?ref=rdp-tsk-readme" target="_blank">Creative Tim</a>
+- Copyright 2020 <a href="https://www.creative-tim.com/?ref=twv-readme" target="_blank">Creative Tim</a>

-- Licensed under <a href="https://github.com/creativetimofficial/tailwind-starter-kit/blob/master/LICENSE.md" target="_blank">MIT</a>
+- Licensed under <a href="https://github.com/creativetimofficial/webapp/blob/master/LICENSE.md" target="_blank">MIT</a>

 ## Useful Links

 - <a href="https://www.youtube.com/channel/UCVyTG4sCw-rOvB9oHkzZD1w" target="_blank">Tutorials</a>
-- <a href="https://www.creative-tim.com/affiliates/new?ref=rdp-tsk-readme" target="_blank">Affiliate Program</a> (earn money)
+- <a href="https://www.creative-tim.com/affiliates/new?ref=twv-readme" target="_blank">Affiliate Program</a> (earn money)
-- <a href="http://blog.creative-tim.com/?ref=rdp-tsk-readme" target="_blank">Blog Creative Tim</a>
+- <a href="http://blog.creative-tim.com/?ref=twv-readme" target="_blank">Blog Creative Tim</a>
-- <a href="https://www.creative-tim.com/templates/free?ref=rdp-tsk-readme" target="_blank">Free Products</a> from Creative Tim
+- <a href="https://www.creative-tim.com/templates/free?ref=twv-readme" target="_blank">Free Products</a> from Creative Tim
-- <a href="https://www.creative-tim.com/templates/premium?ref=rdp-tsk-readme" target="_blank">Premium Products</a> from Creative Tim
+- <a href="https://www.creative-tim.com/templates/premium?ref=twv-readme" target="_blank">Premium Products</a> from Creative Tim
-- <a href="https://www.creative-tim.com/templates/react?ref=rdp-tsk-readme" target="_blank">React Products</a> from Creative Tim
+- <a href="https://www.creative-tim.com/templates/react?ref=twv-readme" target="_blank">React Products</a> from Creative Tim
-- <a href="https://www.creative-tim.com/templates/angular?ref=rdp-tsk-readme" target="_blank">Angular Products</a> from Creative Tim
+- <a href="https://www.creative-tim.com/templates/angular?ref=twv-readme" target="_blank">Angular Products</a> from Creative Tim
-- <a href="https://www.creative-tim.com/templates/vuejs?ref=rdp-tsk-readme" target="_blank">VueJS Products</a> from Creative Tim
+- <a href="https://www.creative-tim.com/templates/vuejs?ref=twv-readme" target="_blank">VueJS Products</a> from Creative Tim
-- <a href="https://www.creative-tim.com/templates?ref=rdp-tsk-readme" target="_blank">More products</a> from Creative Tim
+- <a href="https://www.creative-tim.com/templates?ref=twv-readme" target="_blank">More products</a> from Creative Tim
-- Check our Bundles <a href="https://www.creative-tim.com/bundles?ref=rdp-tsk-readme" target="_blank">here</a>
+- Check our Bundles <a href="https://www.creative-tim.com/bundles?ref=twv-readme" target="_blank">here</a>

 ### Social Media